 Annex S: Draft Proposed Term Sheet (as proposed by Legal Counsel)

 What follows below is an initial draft proposed term sheet that could be the precursor to the ICANN-PTI contract.
 This is based on a legal memorandum prepared by legal counsel to the CWG-Stewardship on May 18, 2015.
 To the extent this term sheet is inconsistent with the current proposal, the current proposal governs.
-The term sheet would be subject of negotiation between PTI and ICANN (with PTI having independent legal advice).
+The term sheet will be subject of negotiation between PTI and ICANN (with PTI having independent legal advice).

 PROPOSED KEY TERMS FOR ICANN-PTI CONTRACT